VKCOM/kphp/docs/kphp-language/static-type-system/type-casting.md

 ```

 **Why is it done in such a way?** Almost because when executed in plain PHP, standard library functions check input arguments, and if you pass something wrong — you'll see it while development, as opposed to functions written in PHP with auto inferred types.
 Moreover, such an approach requires less manual casts when using *mixed*, though it seems a bit incorrectly.
 Maybe, this behavior will be controlled by an option in the future.

+When `declare(strict_types=1)` is used, implicit casting is disabled for that file.
+This applies to both native functions and functions annotated with `@kphp-infer cast`.